Impact: Integrating Learning

+The impact we ultimately aspire to is to make unjust systems equitable.
+A key part of how we will get there is through learning, and then sharing and integrating that learning.
 Inspiring Communities is committed to ongoing learning.
-We learn in many ways, from different sources: formal courses, reflection and evaluation, from sharing with each other, and from reading and discussing what other organizations are doing.
+We learn in many ways, from different sources: formal courses, reflection and evaluation of the innovations we try, from sharing with each other, and from reading and discussing what other organizations are doing.

 What we are learning about…